untitledux/multimodal-food-processor-prototype/README.md

 # cookit project

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.

 _Note that you will need to have [Node.js](https://nodejs.org) installed.
 For production mode you also need docker and docker-compose installed and setup_

 ---